Anj-D/Customer-Segmentation-Analysis/README.md

 # Customer-Segmentation-Analysis
-Using RFM model
 <img src="https://d35fo82fjcw0y8.cloudfront.net/2018/03/01013508/Incontent_image.png" width=600px/>

 # RFM-Analysis
-RFM (Recency, Frequency, Monetary) Analysis is a marketing technique used to determine quantitatively which customers are the best ones by examining how recently a customer has purchased (Recency), how often they purchase (Frequency), and how much the customer spends (Monetary).
+RFM Analysis is used to understand and segment customers based on their buying behaviour.
+RFM stands for recency, frequency, and monetary value, which are three key metrics providing information about customer engagement, loyalty, and value to a business.
+It is used to determine quantitatively which customers are the best ones by examining how recently a customer has purchased (Recency), how often they purchase (Frequency), and how much the customer spends (Monetary).

 <b>Recency(R):</b> Customers who purchased more recently are more likely to purchase again than are customers who purchased further in the past.<br/>
 <b>Frequency(F):</b> Customers who have made more purchases in the past are more likely to respond than who have made fewer purchases.<br/>